 The Longwood Center for Community Music offers quality music instruction through group classes and private instruction.
 We believe in fostering creativity and musical growth in students of all ages through multi-sensory learning and performance.
-We specialize in piano, strings, and early childhood music education and support the Heart of VA Community Band.
+We specialize in piano, strings, and early childhood music education.
+Our Communiversity program allows community members to participate in University ensembles.

 Contact Dr. Kristen Topham with any questions: tophamk@longwood.edu.